 Here's six answers to the eternal question 'how to stop chafing - fast!'
 Now repeat after us: I WILL wear that skirt this summer.

-The first step to preventing chafing is to eliminate as much moisture as possible before the problem even starts.
 Lush Silky Underwear, pictured above, is a jasmine scented powder-based product that contains cocoa butter, helping to absorb sweat and keep you dry and chafe-free while still keeping skin soft and supple, and it's a favourite for many chafe sufferers.
 However, if you're on a budget, others report that you can use good old talcum powder, and it'll be equally effective.

 Image: Run Haven